humhub/humhub/protected/docs/guide/theming/index.md

 With **HumHub** you can easily create your own themes.
 Regardless of whether you want to build a complete new looking interface or you only want to do some small changes to fit the platform better to your needs. **HumHub** gives you the options you need.

+``Note:`` If you want to update an existing theme to a newer version of HumHub, please read the [Theming Migration Guide](migrate.md).

 ### What you need to know about theming in HumHub
 1. **HumHub** was build within the **yiiframework** (<http://www.yiiframework.com>).
 This framework implements the MVC (Model-View-Controller) design pattern.
 If this is new for you, please visit <http://www.yiiframework.com/doc/guide/1.1/en/basics.mvc> for more information.

 2. The interface of **HumHub** is using the **Twitter Bootstrap Framework** (<http://www.getbootstrap.com>) to building the interface.
 Currently in version 3.0.2.

 3. If you created or installed a new theme inside the **themes folder**, you can switch to the new theme through your account menu **Administration > Design > Theme**.
+4. To migrate a theme created before Version 0.10

 ---